Indiana’s state Senate votes down redistricting bill despite Trump pressure

 Partisan redistricting has long been a controversial practice in US politics, with opponents calling the practice undemocratic and discriminatory.

-Critics also pointed out that the Indiana proposal would force some voters in urban centres like Indianapolis to commute more than 200 kilometres for in-person voting.
+Critics also pointed out that the Indiana proposal would force some voters in urban centres like Indianapolis to commute more than 200 kilometres (124 miles) for in-person voting.

 Walker joined a total of 21 Republican state Senators, including Bray, in voting against the redistricting bill on Thursday.